Co-Founder, Lead Facilitator

 - Substitute teacher at the elementary school level

 - Special Ed Itinerant Teacher (SEIT) in Westchester County preschools and homes

 - Head teacher—innovative inclusion classroom for 3–5 year olds in New Rochelle, NY

 Katharine’s substantive knowledge of behavior intervention strategies and her intuitive nature allow her to easily establish a strong rapport with young children.
 By recognizing and respecting children’s different learning styles, Katharine helps to build on strengths and enable transitions to less restrictive environments.
 Through ongoing communication with parents she facilitates reinforcement of skills in home and community settings.
 She has a natural love for working with young children and an inherent ability to leverage a child’s strengths to foster success.

-Carmella Crowley received her Master’s Degree in Special Education from the College of New Rochelle and also holds a Bachelors Degree in Elementary Education from Iona College.
-She has 25 years of experience in early childhood education.
+Carmella Crowley received her master’s degree in Special Education from the College of New Rochelle and also holds a bachelors degree in Elementary Education from Iona College.
+She has over 25 years of experience in early childhood education.

 She began her teaching career as an elementary teacher in a multi-cultural inner city school, teaching first and third grade.
 There she developed and implemented curriculums in all content areas for four years.
 She designed and integrated thematic units and fostered student development in socialization skills and language development through cooperative learning.
 Carmella’s career as an educator has culminated in her role as co-founder/program facilitator at Confident Kid Club.